-Simple solar charger are small devices which allow you to charge a battery quickly and cheaply, through solar energy.
+Simple solar charger circuits are small devices which allow you to charge a battery quickly and cheaply, through solar panels.

-A simple solar charger must have 3 basic features built-in:
+A simple solar charger circuit must have 3 basic features built-in:

 - It should be low cost.